quimortiz/quimortiz.github.io/dbastar.md

 ## Results

-We compare iDb-A* against SST* (sample-based optimal kynodynamic motion planner) and RRT* -TO (Combination of Assymptotically Optimal Geometric Planner with Trajectory Optimization).
+We compare iDb-A* against SST* (sample-based optimal kynodynamic motion planner) and RRT* -TO (Combination of Asymptotically Optimal Geometric Planner with Trajectory Optimization).
 Check our paper for full results and discussion.
 These results can be reproduced using our code [Dynoplan](https://github.com/quimortiz/dynoplan)

 <img  src="/images/Screenshot from 2023-07-27 23-29-16.png"   class="center"/>